Representing Parties Injured In Multicar Collisions Throughout Ohio

 - Are hit by one reckless or intoxicated driver

-If you are injured in a multi-car collision, you should leave the details of determining the circumstances of the accident to an experienced Ohio auto accident lawyer from Crandall & Pera Law.
+If you are injured in a multicar collision, leave the legal details to an experienced lawyer at Crandall & Pera Law.
 The objective of retaining an attorney is to help place you in the “zero responsibility” category and protect your ability to recover damages.

 Please call us at 855-444-6651 or fill out our contact form to schedule a no-obligation consultation.
 You and your family are important to us as we help you move past an auto accident and serious injury.